 The highest performing pins are the ones that tell a story, are visually captivating, and entice the audience to want to learn more.
 There are several types of pins that will compel your audience to engage with your brand.

-3) Measure ROI to figure out what works for your program
+3) Measure ROI to figure out your social media strategy program

 Now that you know what it takes to create a solid social media strategy, how do you know it’s working and meeting the goals you defined?